Review – Cyberpunk 2077

 SHOOT FIRST, QUESTIONS LATER

 I sort of preferred to be overpowered, though.
 The game clicked with me more when I dropped any pretense of subtlety.
 Sure, my fixer might tell me to go in quietly, and I might be blowing a bonus by causing a ruckus, but money is so insignificant in Cyberpunk 2077.
 I just had more fun blowing heads off at a range and skewering dudes with my mantis blades.
 I stopped asking questions, too.
 If my objective were to off somebody, I’d walk into the room and feed them a ballistic breakfast.
 Can’t hurt my reputation, can it?
-Spoiler alert: it doesn’t.
+Spoiler alert: it can’t.

 IF YOU WANT “QUIET,” HIRE SOMEONE ELSE